Lukas0025/esp32-cam-mjpeg-multiclient-WDT/README.md

-# ESP32 MJPEG Multiclient Streaming Server
+# ESP32 MJPEG Multiclient Streaming Server with WatchDog

 This is a simple MJPEG streaming webserver implemented for AI-Thinker ESP32-CAM or ESP-EYE modules with WatchDog.